 Turn to the River is a comprehensive multi-year project to reconnect downtown Terre Haute with the Wabash River through public art and design.
-The arts are at the core of this exciting urban redevelopment initiative and professional artists and stakeholders have worked with Art Spaces to host numerous community charrettes and symposia to develop concepts for the connecting areas.
+The arts are at the core of this exciting urban placemaking initiative and professional artists and stakeholders have worked with Art Spaces to host numerous community charrettes and symposia to develop concepts for the connecting areas.

 The City of Terre Haute is the primary governmental partner on the project, but Art Spaces will also work closely with Vigo County officials to ensure that the designs complement the existing architecture and serve the needs of city and county operations on the site.

 Partnerships are essential to the success of the project.
 Anyone seeking more information or involvement is encouraged to complete the form below or contact Art Spaces at 812-235-2801 or firstname.lastname@example.org.